Vaginal Yeast Infection

-What causes a vaginal yeast infection?
+How do you get a vaginal yeast infection?

-Common symptoms of a yeast infection
+Common symptoms of yeast infection

-– A treatment of antibiotics
+- Antibiotic treatment

-- Changes in vaginal pH levels
+- Changes in the vaginal pH

 - Hereditary factors